cozodb/pycozo/README.md

 ### User-defined fixed rules

-You can define your own fixed rules in Python to be used inside Cozo queries.
+You can define your own fixed rules in Python to be used inside CozoDB queries.
 As an example:

 ```python
 # custom rule implementation, must accept two arguments